 Media and Publicity Internship

-Left Forum seeks to fill a part-time media and publicity internship position for the Summer/Spring 2013/2014 periods.
+Left Forum seeks to fill a part-time media and publicity internship position for the Fall/Winter 2014 and Spring 2015 periods.
 This internship starts immediately.
 This is a three to six month internship or a one or two semester internship and it can be scheduled according to the academic calendar year as needed.

 We seek a motivated individual interested in learning about and assisting Left Forum's media and publicity work that culminates in the conference in June 2014 conference.
 Over 100 journalists attended the 2013 conference which featured a media row with live radio broadcasts, live web-casting and video coverage and a press conference.
 This is excellent opportunity to develop and hone your communications and publicity skills while gaining valuable, high-profile experience and contacts in the media, academic and nonprofit arenas.
 The position can be molded to fit the individual’s strengths and interests.

 - Contact members of the press through emails and phone calls, and follow-up with press inquiries

 - Learn about and help organize our media database of press contacts

 - Work at the conference with radio hosts, station managers, and technicians, grassroots and international TV, web-casters, videographers, and other institutional media sources

 - Schedule interviews for Left Forum notables and create news sourcing opportunities with hundreds of high profile speakers who come to the conference.